avafinger/bpi-m64-firmware/readme.md

 ### Manual installation (download the binaries)

-1. We need wget,md5sum and fdisk, install it if not already
+1. We need wget,md5sum and fdisk, install it if not already on your distro

             sudo apt-get install wget
             sudo apt-get install md5sum